SDG-Den/SDG-OS/README.md

 `./install.sh`

-this will also set up automatic updates. any files you manually alter will stop auto-updating.

-updates run automatically on startup via git pull, you can update manually by going into the SDG-OS directory and running `git pull`

-to turn updates off, run the following command:

-`echo "off" > ~/.coinfig/SDGupdate.state`
+you can update by running `git pull` followed by the update script, do note that updating will remove any customizations you've made to your configs, you can update individual components, and reference the git diffs on github to see what was changed to merge those changes into your own config.

 ## manual install